 If you look at a normal tortoise shell, you’ll notice that the scutes are made up of layers.
-You can see the edges of the different layers, but they’re flat or flush across the shell.
+You can see the edges of the different layers, which are flat or flush across the shell.
 The layers grow as your tortoise grows.

-During pyramiding, those layers begin to take on an obvious stacked appearance, resembling plates of different sizes stacked on each other.
+During pyramiding, those layers begin to take on a stacked appearance, resembling plates of different sizes stacked on each other.

 The lines between the scutes that divide each may begin to deepen or take on a pitted appearance.

 When pyramiding begins, you may see noticeable changes in your tortoise’s limbs.
 The limbs may start to swell, twist, or appear deformed.